VidCoin/VidCoin-Android-SDK/Documentation.md

 *Info: the sdk was built using Gradle 1.2.3, and requires a deployment target ≥ Android 2.3.3 (GINGERBREAD_MR1)*

 ### Step 1: Getting the sdk
-Download and open the zip file from Github: [https://github.com/VidCoin/VidCoin-Android-SDK](https://github.com/VidCoin/VidCoin-Android-SDK)
+Download and open the zip file from Github :  [https://github.com/VidCoin/VidCoin-Android-SDK](https://github.com/VidCoin/VidCoin-Android-SDK)

 ### Step 2: Adding and configuring the sdk in the project
 - Add these lines to your app’s build.gradle: